is8ac/aural2/paper/aural2.md

 vsh allows event handler functions to be registered for each of the outputs.
 When an output is greater than the specified threshold, it is called.
 A perfect LSTM will fire the `PlayMusic` every 32ms for the entire duration of the utterance.
-While causing music to start playing several times will likely not cause significant harm, other intents are not safe to be called multiple times in quickly succession.
+While causing music to start playing several times will likely not cause significant harm, other intents are not safe to be called multiple times in quick succession.
 Therefore, the primary task of vsh is to transform the LSTMs classification of the intent which the user is currently expressing, into single events which fire only once for each command.
 This is easily achieve by the use of a boolean variable for each output which is set to `true` when the upper threshold is reached and the event handler is called, and `false` when the output falls below some lower threshold. vsh then need only check for this variable, and call the event handler only if the variable is false.